MathieuNlp/Sam_LoRA/README.md

 Now that our model and metric are defined.
 We can evaluate the effect of the rank on the segmentation.

 ## Limitation
 I trained the models on colab free.
-I was only able to train with a batch size of 1 although the code accepts a batch size greater than 1.
+I was only able to train with a batch size of 1 although it accepts a batch size greater than 1.
 Furthermore, I couldn’t add a validation set because I would be out of memory.
 With no validation, there is a risk of overfitting but given my constrains and to simplify, I supposed that the trained models will be the best models.

 I trained each models for 50 epochs (chosen arbitrairly), with a batch size of 1.